-Well-known Chinese politician Bo Xilai has been sacked as the Communist Party leader of the Chongqing municipality, ahead of a leadership shake-up later this year.
+Chinese politician Bo Xilai has been sacked as the Communist Party leader of the Chongqing municipality, the state news agency Xinhua reported.

 Bo – who was seen as frontrunner for promotion when the party changes its leadership later this year – was replaced by Zhang Dejiang, a North Korean-trained economist and Vice-Premier.